Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 New fans of the early 2010s were introduced to the anime medium in part thanks to this show.
 Titan became a modern classic, a permanent gateway anime and an internet phenomenon for the entire year thanks to its gripping narrative, hilarious memes surrounding the show and one of the best anime openings to come out since the start of the millennium.

-And it was Titan that helped me rekindling my love for anime during the first time I lost interest in the medium.
+And it was Titan that helped rekindle my love for anime the first time I lost interest in the medium.
 Now that was all the way back in 2013, and since then I’ve known periods of time when I just took breaks from watching anime.
 But recently, my love for the medium has returned, stronger than ever.
 And I decided to rewatch one of my favorite anime before my latest hiatus to see how is it holding up.

 And damn, it’s still as great as ever.